MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-support-conditional-access.md

 ## Supported clients

-The latest versions of the following clients support conditional access:
+The latest versions of the following clients support Conditional Access:

 | | | | | | |
 |:---:|:---:|:---:|:---:|:---:|:---:|